782 days ago, I published my coming out letter.

 I don’t see myself as either male or female, but I’m definitely more masculine-leaning than I am feminine.
 Because of this, I still feel comfortable identifying as gay.
 I’m attracted to masculine-presenting people; cis men, trans men, nb dudes like myself, it doesn’t matter.
 I’ve come to realize that someone’s biological sex has no real bearing on my attraction, but rather how they present.

 This means I’m cool with being addressed as male, but neutral pronouns (they/them) are also appreciated.

 I’ve also been going by Max.
 It’s a more androgynous name, and on top of my good friend MDD chipping away at my self-esteem (among other things) until I despised hearing my old name, Max is a name I’ve always admired regardless.

 This doesn’t change who I am, but rather how I wish to be addressed and plan to live from now on.
 I don’t know if down the line things may change, or if I might start to present, dress, or act differently.
-I’m not worried about right now.
+I’m not worried about that right now.
 I intend to always identify as what is best for me, and this is no exception.